eddysella/Final-Year-Project-Public/README.md

 The Repo of my final year project for BSc at the University of Sussex in Brighton, UK.

+Just Ball is a cross-platform React-Native application for football statistics and fixtures.

 # Compilation Guide

 Dependencies: